Eviction help Newcastle – stop eviction with collective defence

 Member Sarah was served a Section 21 notice just before Christmas 2023 after reporting dangerous disrepair to letting agent Jan Forster Estates: a water leak affecting bathroom electrics, sewage issues, and serious damp and mould.
 Food & Solidarity members mobilised immediately, picketing the Gosforth office in Halloween costumes, running a Christmas stall outside their door, and meeting directly with the managing director.
 When the agents threatened legal action, members did not back down.

-The outcome: Jan Forster Estates had failed to protect Sarah's deposit within the legal timeframe invalidating the original eviction notice and forcing them to return her deposit.
+The outcome: Jan Forster Estates had failed to protect Sarah's deposit within the legal timeframe.
+Their failure invalidated the original eviction notice and forced them to return her deposit.
 Sarah stayed through Christmas and left on her own terms, more than six months after the original notice.

 Council eviction administrative error Newcastle 2025